isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 **<u>Job Description</u>**

-As a Career Coach with HR Solutions & Capabilities Division (HSCD), you will offer career coaching services to MOE officers in Schools and HQ Divisions to support them in their career planning which may involve finding purpose at work, exploring career interest, starting a new role as well as retiring purposefully.
+As a Career Coach with HR Solutions &amp; Capabilities Division (HSCD), you will offer career coaching services to MOE officers in Schools and HQ Divisions to support them in their career planning which may involve finding purpose at work, exploring career interest, starting a new role as well as retiring purposefully.

 What you will be working on